Imbalances in any area of your body are never fun… especially your hips!

 Each art form has different ways of practicing with different techniques and intentions.

 The Chinese word for horse stance is 'Ma Bu', with 'Ma' meaning horse and 'Bu' meaning stance.
 It can also be referred to as horse riding stance.

 I dived into horse stance practice most deeply while studying the ways of Shaolin Monks.

-The style I will be sharing is most reminiscent of the way Shaolin practice the stance – wide and low.
+The style I will be sharing in this post is most reminiscent of the way the Shaolin practice the stance – wide and low.

-If you can imagine sitting upon an actual horse and how you hips and legs would be positioned, you begin to get a feel for what this style of horse stance involves.
+If you can imagine sitting upon an actual horse and how your hips and legs would be positioned, you begin to get a feel for what this style of horse stance involves.

 The horse stance is a position that has been proven over thousands of years to develop strong, flexible hips and legs, plus a focused, resilient mind.